 In our mineral sunscreens designed for daily use (Mattescreen, Zincscreen and Bright-Eyed), we’ve incorporated a Mineral Blend Technology that helps the mineral particles blend more easily on skin, minimizing white cast.
 The Mineral Blend Technology allows for the white particles in the 100% mineral formula to blend in much better, as well as add skin-benefitting effects.
 In Zincscreen and Bright-Eyed, the Mineral Blend Technology works to help brighten skin, while the Mineral Blend Technology in Mattescreen helps mattify skin.

 Another way to reduce cast is to make the particles smaller and smaller so when they are spread on the skin they are harder to see.
 When they are below 100 nanometers, they are called nano-particles, which have been deemed safe and effective by the FDA.
-We use them sometimes when it helps with the formulation, but we avoid them in anything that will be sprayed or used around reefs.

 One thing to keep in mind is that no matter how small they become, they are still little white particles so — especially if you have a darker skin tone — you may still see some level of cast.
 We’ll be always pushing to see if we can do better, but we feel it’s always good to know what you are getting into at the best detail possible.